The-Back-Room/The-Back-Room.github.io/WindowsThemes/categories/nsfw/Miscellanious.md

 ---
 title: NSFW Miscellaneous Themes
-summary: A collection of NSFW themes for Windows 10 and 11 that don't fit into other categories
+summary: Themes for Windows 10 and 11 that don't fit into other categories
 nav_order: 2.7.5
 parent: NSFW Themes
 grand_parent: Windows Themes